 Foreign visits to China, which had been growing for years, have collapsed and will stay low for the foreseeable future.
 The silver lining for China is the fact that Chinese tourists themselves, some of the biggest spenders on travel in the world, are feeling less welcome in the rest of the world and will be inclined to support domestic holiday destinations.

 Australia and New Zealand

 Most countries that chose to tackle the coronavirus pandemic implemented lockdowns, social distancing and other measures to try to reduce the disease to manageable levels to allow their health care systems to avoid getting overloaded.
-A few countries, notably New Zealand and Australia, believed they could eradicate the disease completely, and to a large degree they have managed just that.
+A few countries, notably New Zealand and Australia, believed they could, eradicate the disease completely, and to a large degree, for the short term anyways, they have managed just that.

 Festival Towns – Coachella, Glastonbury, Pamplona